Mikkeep/ctf-cheat-sheet/ctf-cheat-sheet/docs/stegano.md

 ## StegCracker

 [StegCracker](https://www.kali.org/tools/stegcracker/) is command line utility for cracking stegano challenges.
 With StegCracker it is possible to brute-force hidden data.
+Prefer Stegseek, as it is more efficient.

 ### StegCracker usage